 The secret to the analysis is that the advanced economies of the world are open economies.
 That means the vent for excess demand is primarily a rise in imports rather than a rise in prices.
-Sure, there are a lot of non-tradeable good and services—like housing, haircuts and pedicures—that cannot be imported.
+Sure, there are a lot of non-tradeable good and services—like housing, haircuts and pedicures—that cannot be imported and you can click for more info about where to get them at best rates.
 However, goods that are in short supply can and will be imported with excess cash created by central bank asset purchases.

 The CPB data in our chart confirm that imports did indeed surge during the time central bank asset purchases were jumping off the hook.

 The rise in prices of non-tradeable goods and services may stick around for a while, but they should mostly reverse as domestic supplies and the chains of goods and services that support them are restored.
 CPI may rise, but not because there is a true inflation process—rather, because some of the prices of goods in the CPI basket have gone up.
 The average of all prices will rise if some prices increase by a lot, even if most prices do not rise and some even fall a bit.
 If incomes do not rise to match, these relative price changes are actually deflationary.

 In any case, most of the reserves created by the likes of the ECB and the BoE have gone into banks’ reserve accounts, not into loans to business and consumers.
 So even the premise of monetary creation does not exactly hold for adherents of the monetarist view.